lidofinance/python-base-template/README.md

 2. Give a name to your project
    (e.g. `my_awesome_project` recommendation is to use all lowercase and underscores separation for repository names.)
 3. Rename `myproject` to `{your_project_name}`
+4. If you want [codecov](https://about.codecov.io/sign-up/) Reports
+   on the new repository `settings->secrets` add your `CODECOV_TOKEN` (get the tokens on respective websites)
-4. Then clone your new project and happy coding!
+5. Then clone your new project and happy coding!

 ### Secrets